 Here in Charlotte, North Carolina, there are many options for you to choose from when it comes to child custody attorneys.
 We hope you will carefully consider choosing our team at GPS Law Group to assist you.

-At GPS Law Group, we offer legal services related to child custody to those in Charlotte, Cornelius, Davidson, Huntersville, Matthews, Mint Hill, Pineville, Weddington, and Stallings, North Carolina.
+At GPS Law Group, we offer legal services related to child custody to those in Charlotte, Cornelius, Davidson, Huntersville, Matthews, Mint Hill, Pineville, Concord, Harrisburg, and Kannapolis, North Carolina.